poanetwork/hbbft/tests/README.md

 By default, all network tests write traces of every network message into logfiles, named `net-trace_*.txt` in the current working directory.
 Each log stores one message per line, in the format of `[SENDER] -> [RECEIVER]: MSG`.

-This behavior can be controlled using the `HBBFT_TEST_TRACE` environment variable; if set and equal to `0` or `false`, this functionality is disabled.
+This behavior can be controlled using the `HBBFT_TEST_TRACE` environment variable; if set and equal to `1` or `true`, this functionality is enabled.
 Tracing is disabled by default.

 The `NetBuilder` allows hard-coding the trace setting, any value passed will override environment settings: